diracyoon/GEM_QC_SW/README.md

 source Env.sh
 ./Run_Server.sh
 </pre>
-### Running client
+### Running Preparation_QC_Long (QC_Long)
 Prepare other terminal.
 You need su right again.
 The environmental variables are needed again.
-Then you are OK to run client.
-Run_Client will ask foil id, HV channel number, relative humidity, temperaure and your name.
+Then you are OK to run Preparation_QC_Long (QC_Long).
+Run_Preparation_QC_Long.sh (Run_QC_Long.sh) will ask foil id, HV channel number, relative humidity, temperaure and your name, one by one.
+Type those carefully.
 <pre>
 sudo -s
 cd Macro
 source Env.sh
-./Run_Client.sh
+./Run_Preparation_QC_Long.sh (./Run_QC_Long.sh)
 </pre>
-You can run the client as many as HV module channel.
+You can run the Preparation_QC_Long (QC_Long) as many as HV module channel.
 Every client with different channel number runs independently.
-If the server is not running or owned HV channel by other channel process, Run_Client.sh scrip will notice it and kill itself.
+If the server is not running or owned HV channel by other channel process, Run_Preparation_QC_Long.sh (Run_QC_Long.sh).sh script will notice it and kill itself.
 Anyway you should keep focus not to make any mistake.
 ### Output
-Measured I-V curve will show up Output/QC_Long directory.
+Measured I-V curve will show up Output/Preparation (QC_Long) directory.
 <pre>
 File name of output file: (runnumber)_(foil id).result structure of output file: